note: this page is quite old and some of it is wrong, it really needs an update

 Idea-Tek (Super Mega)

-Another one I haven't paid a great deal of attention to - they made a few things licensed to AVE, like Rad Racket, Venice Beach Volley and Stakk'm (aka Poke Block).
-Outside of that, there was a horse racing game ("Enjoyable Horse Racing"), and I assume Rad Racket being "Deluxe Tennis II" indicates the existence of a Deluxe Tennis I.
+Made a few things licensed to AVE in the US, like Rad Racket, Venice Beach Volley and Stakk'm (aka Poke Block).
+Outside of that, there was a horse racing game ("Enjoyable Horse Racing"), and I assume Rad Racket being "Deluxe Tennis II" indicates the existence of a Deluxe Tennis I. All of their games bar the strip poker one were re-released by TXC/Micro Genius.

 Hwang Shinwei/RCM